Categories

 Sling TV price increase history

-February 2015: Sling TV launched and following a brief invitation-only period becomes available to the general public.
+February 2015: Sling TV launched, and following a brief invitation-only period, became available to the general public.
 The service was originally priced at $20 per month.

 June 2018: Sling TV is a much-changed service by now and facing additional competition in the market.
 This, along with rising costs, resulted in Sling TV announcing a $5 price increase.
-The rise resulted in the price of the Sling Orange and Sling Blue plans increasing from $20 to $25 per month.
+This change increased the price of the Sling Orange and Sling Blue plans to $25 a month.

 January 2021: At the start of 2021 Sling TV announced another $5 price increase.
 This one took immediate effect on January 27 for new subscribers but was delayed until July 2021 for those already signed up to the service.
-This price increase saw the cost of the Orange and Blue plans rising to $35 per month.
-Likewise, the cost of the combined Sling Orange + Blue plan increased by the same amount, taking the total to $50 per month.
+This price increase saw the cost of the Sling Orange and Sling Blue plans rising to $35 per month.
+The cost of the combined Sling Orange + Blue plan increased by the same amount, taking the total to $50 a month.

 November 2022: After almost two years without a price increase, Sling TV increased the price of all of its plans by an additional $5 per month.
-This price rise resulted in the cost of the Sling Orange and Blue plans increasing to $40 per month, and the combined Sling Orange & Blue plan increasing to $55 per month.
+This price rise resulted in the cost of the Sling Orange and Sling Blue plans increasing to $40 a month, and the combined Sling Orange + Blue plan increasing to $55 a month.

 Note: Sling added local ABC stations to its Sling Blue plan in March 2023 in select markets and this resulted in a $5 price increase.
 However, as this fee is tied to ABC, not all subscribers in all areas are subjected to the $5 increase.